 I had had an annoying problem where I’d log into one of my WordPress sites, then attempt to change the side bar and remove (say) a block of code that pulls in an iframe from another site (i.e. Twitter or Amazon or whatever) I got blocked by my security Wordfence plugin with a XSS cross scripting error.
 The actual site works fine it is just the admin cannot change anything.
 I first fixed this back in 2020, then forgot about it.
 I then changed my admin URL (i.e. broadband provider) and it re-appeared.
 Now as a penance I’m writing it up.

-The Problem: When I tried and change anything using Appearance→Customise in WordPress dashboard the item I want to change gets blocked with this:
+The Problem: When I tried and change anything using Appearance → Customise in WordPress dashboard the item I want to change gets blocked with this “Potentially Unsafe operation” on the left:

-Later I receive my Wordfence email outlining Wordfence activity and I get this sort of thing.
+Later I receive my Wordfence email outlining Wordfence activity and I get this sort of thing in the “Recently Blocked Attacks” section.

-The IP address (blanked out in the above image) is my own.
+The IP address (blanked out in the “Blocked Attacks” image) is my own.
 Wonderful though the Wordfence plugin is (and it really IS wonderful!) it is blocking me from changing anything!
 Which is rather sub-optimal, although I can still post.

 The fix is simple – when you know where it is in the Wordfence plugin.